-As of December 31, 2004, and March 31, 2005, there are no distributable earnings.
+As of December 31, 2004, and June 30, 2005, there were no distributable earnings.
 The difference between the book basis and tax basis components of distributable earnings is primarily attributed to Built-In Gains existing at the time of our qualification as a RIC (see Note 6.
 "Income Taxes"), nondeductible deferred compensation and net operating losses.